Jackie Speier: Tenure

 On January 13, 2008, Speier announced she was running in the Democratic primary for the 12th District, Ryan's old district.
 The seat was being vacated by 14-term incumbent Tom Lantos, who announced on January 2, 2008, that he was not seeking reelection.
 Speier had spent much of 2007 building support to challenge Lantos in the Democratic primary.

 On January 17, 2008, Lantos endorsed Speier as his successor.
 She also picked up endorsements from Congresswoman Anna Eshoo, Congressman Mike Thompson and San Francisco Mayor Gavin Newsom.

 Lantos died on February 11, 2008.
 Speier won a special primary election on April 8, 2008, to fill the remainder of his term, which ended in January 2009.
 She won an outright majority, avoiding a runoff that would have been held on June 3, coinciding with the regular primary election.
-She was elected to a full term in November with 75% of the vote and has been reelected three more times with no substantive opposition.
+She was elected to a full term in November with 75% of the vote and was reelected three more times with no substantive opposition.

-On July 11, 2008, Speier introduced her first bill, the Gasoline Savings and Speed Limit Reduction Act, which would set a national speed limit of 60 mph in urban areas and 65 mph on less-populated stretches of highway.
+On July 11, 2008, Speier introduced her first bill, the Gasoline Savings and Speed Limit Reduction Act, which would set a national speed limit of 60 mph in urban areas and 65 mph on less populated stretches of highway.

 In a January 2016 speech on the House floor, Speier announced that she would introduce legislation requiring schools to disclose disciplinary proceedings of faculty.

 On August 16, 2017, Speier advocated the use of the Twenty-fifth Amendment to the United States Constitution to remove President Trump from office because of erratic behavior and mental instability "that place the country in great danger", following his response to the Unite the Right rally in Charlottesville, Virginia, and dealings with North Korean dictator Kim Jong-un.

 In September 2016, Speier proposed a bill to stop sexual abuse and harassment of women in STEM fields known as the Federal Funding Accountability for Sexual Harassers Act.

 On October 27, 2017, Speier, as part of the #MeToo movement, posted a video sharing her experience with sexual harassment on Capitol Hill.
 She said that when she was in her 20s, G.W.
 "Joe" Holsinger, a chief of staff for Representative Leo Ryan, "kissed me and stuck his tongue in my mouth."
 Speier called Congress a breeding ground for hostile work environments and called for more sexual harassment training.
+During this period, Speier spearheaded legislation that made members of Congress personally liable for financial settlements of harassment claims.

-Speier and Representative Bennie Thompson have been seeking to prohibit sleeping in United States Congress offices.
+Speier and Representative Bennie Thompson sought to prohibit sleeping in United States Congress offices.

 Following the election of Joe Biden as President of the United States, Speier was mentioned as a possible contender for a position in his administration, owing to her experience on national security issues.
 She indicated she would be willing to serve in a role in the Biden administration, but was not chosen for a position.